S4M8/homelab/README.md

-# homelab
+# 🏠Homelab

-Configuration and documentation of my Kubernetes homelab.
+This repo contains all of the configuration and documentation of my homelab.